Dieppe: Geography

 Dieppe belongs to the Pays de Caux, lying along the Alabaster Coast in the region of Normandy.

 It is located on the Channel coast, north of Rouen at the mouth of the river Arques and lies east of the mouth of the river Scie.

 Climate

 Toponymy

 Mentioned as Deppae in 1015–1029, Dieppa in 1030, then in the 12th century: Deppa, Deupa and Diopa.

-From Old English dēop or Old Norse djúpr "deep", same meaning.
-The Nominalization from an Old English or Norse adjective, being unusual, dēop / djúpr could be followed by the Old English word ǣ / ea or Old Norse á "stream, river" (cf. Djúpá, river in Iceland).
+From Old English dēop or Old Norse djúpr (both "deep").
+The nominalization from an Old English or Norse adjective, being unusual, dēop / djúpr could be followed by the Old English word ǣ / ea or Old Norse á "stream, river" (cf. Djúpá, river in Iceland).

 The same adjective can be recognized in other place-names like Dieppedalle (f. e.
 Saint-Vaast-Dieppedalle) and Dipdal in Normandy, which is the same as Deepdale in Great Britain.

 The stream running through Dieppe was called Tella in Merovingian and Carolingian documents, before being called Dieppe in the 10th century.
 The name has stuck to the town, although the name of the stream changed again, to Béthune.